run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/communication-and-notification/notification/configuration/sound-notification.md

 ## Before getting started

-* [x] Have at least one workflow defined in your 4biz environment;
+* [x] Have at least one workflow defined in your 4biz environment.
-* [x] It is essential to have the minimum conditions for audio playback on your computer;
+* [x] It is essential to have the minimum conditions for audio playback on your computer.

 ## Procedure

 ### Creating notification template

-1. Access the functionality through the main menu System > Notificações > Notification Template;
+1. Access the functionality through the main menu System > Notifications > Notification Template.
 2. Click on "New" to create the template;
 3. Inform the notification data, click on "Sound Notification" and import the audio file;
 4. Save the information.